| |

 Garden tools on an outdoor table.

-No matter what you may hear, you don’t need a huge selection of gardening tools in order to have a beautiful garden.
-You just need to have the right tools.
+No matter what you hear, you don’t need many gardening tools to have a beautiful garden.
+You need to have the right tools.
 Here are the top gardening tools that are essential to have on hand.

 Gardening Gloves